TomDDG/ZXPicoIF2ROM/README.md

 # ZXPicoIF2ROM
 IF2 ROM Cartridge Replacement using a Raspberry Pico

+Based on the original design by Derek Fountain https://github.com/derekfountain/zx-spectrum-pico-rom

 ## PiO
 Makes use of the PIO state machine of the Raspberry Pico.